-Focus areas for International Studies majors fall into three broad areas: linguistic, thematic, and regional.
+To narrow an inevitably broad focus in international studies, students are required to pursue a four-course specialization in an internationally-oriented field.
+Focus areas for International Studies majors fall into three broad categories: linguistic, thematic, and regional.

 - Linguistic focus areas are completed by taking courses in the literature, culture, or social sciences related to a particular language, above and beyond the language courses required to satisfy the International Studies language requirement.

 - Thematic focus areas can be created by students according to their interests, as long as the coursework is coherent and shows a sufficiently global course of study.

 - Regional focus areas require coursework centered on any region of the world, broad or specific.